-ESOL students at Mayfield generally fall into two main categories:
+International English students at Mayfield generally fall into two main categories:

-Long-stays are girls who intend to continue their schooling at Mayfield and who want to be absorbed into the system, with a view to attending an English university or Higher Education in an English-speaking country.
+- Long-stays are girls who intend to continue their schooling at Mayfield and who want to be absorbed into the system, with a view to attending an English university or Higher Education in an English-speaking country.
 Generally these students are able but lack accuracy in their writing, speaking or both, or they are accurate but lack fluency.
-Some may lack skill or confidence in a particular area of English.
-Exceptionally strong students may be considered for mainstream English based on the strength of their entrance test results or if they achieve a Grade A in FCE at the end of Year 9.
-A move to mainstream English is only done after consultation and agreement between the ESOL and English Departments, and the Director of Studies.
-Students may be required to produce an additional extended piece of writing for assessment in order to be considered. n.b.
-Girls who move to mainstream English still have the opportunity to obtain ESOL qualifications (e.g. IELTS) further up the school and access specific linguistic support from the ESOL department.

-Short-stays are girls who are here for between one and two years, with one year being more common.
+Some may lack skill or confidence in a particular area of language or in the study of literature.
+These girls are encouraged to achieve B2: First for Schools in Year 9 and take the IGCSE English Literature and Language route depending on ability. - Short-stays are girls who are here for between one and two years, with one year being more common.
 Their main aim is to learn English and gain some English qualifications.
-Whatever their standard of English, virtually all these girls have their English lessons in the ESOL department.
+Whatever their standard of English, virtually all these girls have their English lessons in the International English department and are likely to be working towards achieving B1 Preliminary or B2 First for Schools.